 Stratification

-This is another way to break a seed’s dormancy.
-It exposes the seed to alternate cold and warm temperatures, imitating nature’s changing seasons.
+Stratification is another way to break a seed’s dormancy by exposing it to alternate cold and warm temperatures, imitating nature’s changing seasons.

 Fertilization-related words